-The term 'Owner Financing' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Owner Financing' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Owner Financing refers to the seller carrying all or part of the house sale purchase price.
 The exception is the amount which the buyer offers by way of down payment.
 The seller provides the actual financing in this type of a home sale transaction.
 It is not important if the property already carried a loan when the transaction occurred.

 There is always the possibility that the existing lender might find out about the sale and accelerate the loan on the sale utilizing an existing alienation clause contained in the original mortgage contract.
 Rather than the buyer going to a bank for the purchase price money, the buyer provides their financing instrument to the selling party as proof of the loan.
 They then make their payments directly to the home seller.